 The inferences that can be made regarding how temperature affects fish growth are influenced by the choice of model structure.
-In particular, evaluation of a series of models may help illuminate modeling approaches that have utility when any coherent response of fish growth to temperature may subtle relative to asynchronous or stock-specific factors (e.g., food availability, density).
-Although the models mentioned above all have a common property of recognizing variation other than the “process” variation of interest, they can apportion variance very differently because of differences in model structure.
-Multi-model inference is the process whereby the response variable is estimated using several candidate models rather than a single ‘best’ model (Burnham and Anderson 2002) and it has been previously applied to growth modelling (Katsanevakis and Maravelias 2008).
+In particular, evaluation of a series of models may help illuminate modeling approaches that have utility when any coherent response of fish growth to temperature may be subtle relative to asynchronous or stock-specific factors (e.g., food availability, density).
+Although the models mentioned above all have a common property of recognizing variation other than the “process” variation of interest, they apportion variance very differently because of differences in model structure.
+Multi-model inference is the process whereby the response variable is estimated using several candidate models rather than a single ‘best’ model (Burnham and Anderson 2002) and has been previously applied to growth modelling (Katsanevakis and Maravelias 2008).
 In our study the intent was not necessarily to predict the response variable with the greatest accuracy but to identify the modelling framework(s) best suited to assessing whether there was a synchronous impact of temperature once other sources of variation have been accounted for (state-space models) or once asynchronous sources of variation had been excluded (DFA).
 Comparative analysis of models can also help to identify biases in model performance (e.g. whether a model systematically underestimates random noise in the data) or shortcomings in model fitting (e.g., estimation of process or observation error).
-For example, Brodie et al. (2020) compared of several types of species distribution models and identified which models were appropriate for specific purposes.
+For example, Brodie et al. (2020) compared several types of species distribution models and identified which models were appropriate for specific purposes.
 Ultimately model purpose must be given due consideration when deciding on the most appropriate modelling framework (Brodie et al. 2020, Guillera-Arroita et al. 2015).

-The aim of this study is to undertake a comparative analysis of four models models using empirical data for temperature and size at age seven stocks in the California Current large marine ecosystem.
-A common metric for the models is to evaluate the degree to which size at age is related to temperature.
-Estimates of uncertainties, parameter correlations, and any potential aliasing (i.e., erroneously attributing variation size at age to non-causal mechanisms or covariates).
+The aim of this study is to undertake a comparative analysis of four models using empirical data for temperature and size-at-age for seven fish stocks in the California Current large marine ecosystem.
+A common metric for the models is to evaluate the degree to which size-at-age is related to temperature.
+Estimates of uncertainties, parameter correlations, and any potential aliasing (i.e., erroneously attributing variation size-at-age to non-causal mechanisms or covariates).
 We consider the relative strength and weakness of the models in describing how temperature may affect size-at-age, and how the combination of models can be used for multi-model inference.